banga/blog/_posts/2020-03-01-little-known-features-of-iterm2.markdown

 ![Gif showing smart selection opening a commit on Github]({{ "/assets/iTerm2-smart-selection-github.gif" | relative_url }}){:max-height="400px"}.

-To make command-clicking on a commit hash open it in Github, do the following:
+To make Command-clicking on a commit hash open it in Github, do the following:

 1. Install [hub](https://github.com/github/hub)
 2. In your iTerm2 Preferences, go to `Profiles -> Advanced -> Smart Selection -> Edit`